 Septic Tank Disposal Fee

 Septic Tank Haulers.
-Fees for septic tank disposal at the President Street Treatment Plant shall be $75.00 per 1,000 gallons.
-Fees for brown grease disposal shall be $250.00 per 1,000 gallons.
+Fees for septic tank disposal at the President Street Treatment Plant shall be $85.00 per 1,000 gallons.

 Industrial Wastewater Haulers.
-Fees for permitted industrial wastewater hauled to and disposed at the President Street Treatment Plant shall be $75.00 per 1,000 gallons.
+Fees for permitted industrial wastewater hauled to and disposed at the President Street Treatment Plant shall be $85.00 per 1,000 gallons.
 Additionally, surcharges for any excessive BOD/COD, suspended solids, and/or ammonia as provided in Article U, Section 3, Paragraph

 (E) of this ordinance will be assessed.

+Administrative – Fees to include industrial permit fees, and violations/fines as

+determined in the permit.

 Grease Trap Inspection Fees.